DrNagendra619/Epigenomics-Chromatin-Analysis-Pipeline-Visualization-GM12878-ATAC-seq-Data-GSE47753/README.md

 3. Length Consistency

     Finding: Box plots show that the median peak length and interquartile range are remarkably consistent across all autosomes.
+Insight: This suggests a conserved fundamental structure of open chromatin across the genome, with biological mechanisms of accessibility operating uniformly across chromosomes.